nginyc/rafiki/docs/user/quickstart-app-users.rst

 .. seealso:: :ref:`creating-inference-job`

 Your app developer should have created an inference job and shared *predictor_host*, the host at which you can send queries to and receive predictions over HTTP.
-Send a ``POST /predict`` to this host in the following format.
+Send a ``POST /predict`` to this host in the format demonstrated in the following example.

 Example: